 This version of the train usually travels through a forest and a tunnel.
 It also goes over a small bridge.
 There are no jump scares or overly-terrifying decorations to worry about, so even little kids can enjoy it.

-The Pumpkin Train runs daily from October 1 to 31, 2025, between 10:00 am and 5:00 pm.
-Admission costs $12 per person, with children under the age of two riding for free.
+The Pumpkin Train runs daily throughout October, between 10:00 am and 5:00 pm.
+Admission cost last year was $12 per person, with children under the age of 2 riding for free.
 The ticket price includes a train ride through the decorated forest, a treat, a pumpkin and craft activities.

 Visitors can purchase tickets online.
 Limited walk-up tickets may be available on a first-come, first-served basis if not sold out.
-The attraction will be closed on October 12, 2025, to support Canucks Autism Network families.
+Last year, the attraction closed for a day in mid-October to support Canucks Autism Network families.
+That may be the case again this year.

 Surrey Halloween Train Video